 The ability to introduce and integrate bots into your customer service strategy greatly elevates the customer onboarding experience you offer.
 With Helpshift, you can apply AI automation to certain applications, such as classification and labeling of incoming customer queries, so that customers are always delivered to the channel, agent, or experience that will answer their questions and solve their problems quickly.

-With access to answer bots hooked up to your knowledge base, customers can get questions answered quickly and can get to know your product or service more easily in a pinch.
+With access to QuickSearch Bots hooked up to your knowledge base, customers can get questions answered quickly and can get to know your product or service more easily in a pinch.
 And for customers that need more hand-holding or have an anomalous question a bot can’t instantly answer, Helpshift’s Connected Customer Conversations model means customers can get connected to a human agent quickly, within the conversational interface they’re already using.
 It provides continuity in the customer experience, enabling brands to better leverage the customer relationship.

 From the beginning of customer onboarding, the customer experience is fluid, intuitive, and friction-free.

 - Blog post: February Success Spotlight: Using the “Onboarding Analogy” for Leveraging AI and Bots — Together

 - Blog: Introducing Connected Customer Conversations and Helpshift for Phone

 - Blog: Key Takeaways from our Connected Customer Conversations Launch Event